kevinee/m-stack/README.md

 The following device classes are supported:
  * HID - Human Interface Device
+ * Mass Storage Class (MSC) with MMC/SD card support
+ * Vendor WCID - Silent install plug & play USB FS comms via WinUSB / libusb
  * CDC-ACM - Communication Device Class - Abstract Control Model
- * Mass Storage Class (MSC) with MMC/SD card support

 Other features include:
- * Clean, well-documented examples (device, and PC-host (libusb))
+ * Clean, well-documented examples for both device and PC-host (libusb)
- * Fast PIC24 bootloader
+ * Fast bootloader for PIC24 and PIC32MX

 While having a working USB stack is of great benefit when starting a USB project, know that there is no substitute for actually knowing the details